R4H33M/426Final/README.md

 and run "npm start" to start the front-end.
 The run "node server.js" to start the backend.

-You can read the writeup [here](https://docs.google.com/document/d/1Ltq25YMRn1JUbnTdLU8gI6d5bxCrmrC-dnLnsK5tW5s/edit).
+You can read the writeup [here](https://docs.google.com/document/d/1Ltq25YMRn1JUbnTdLU8gI6d5bxCrmrC-dnLnsK5tW5s/edit), also included as [PDF](COS426FinalWriteup.pdf) in this repo but then the GIF I included doesn't play!